MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 #### DLP Editor v2

-DLP Editor v2 is a canvas app that reads and updates data loss prevention (DLP) policies while showing a list of apps and flows that are impacted by the policy configurations.
+DLP Editor v2 is a canvas app that reads and updates data loss prevention (DLP) policies while showing a list of canvas apps and cloud flows that are impacted by the policy configurations.

 Use this app to:

 - Make changes to DLP policies.
-- See what impact each change will have.
+- See what impact each change will have on existing canvas apps and cloud flows.
 - Mitigate the risk by contacting makers.

 More information: [Data Loss Prevention policies](../../admin/wp-data-loss-prevention.md)